On the mathematical structure of quantum models of computation based on Hamiltonian minimisation

-$\quad$\\ {\bf Analysis.} The currently known subdivision gadgets in the literature assume that the gap in the penalty Hamiltonian $\Delta$ scales as $\Theta(\epsilon^{-2})$ (see for example \cite{OT06,BDLT08}).
+Following joint work with with Cao and others, we will consider analysis of the improved subdivision gadget \cite{Cao_2015}.
+The previously known subdivision gadgets in the literature assume that the gap in the penalty Hamiltonian $\Delta$ scales as $\Theta(\epsilon^{-2})$ (see for example \cite{OT06,BDLT08}).
 Here we employ a method which uses infinite series to find the upper bound to the norm of the high order terms in the perturbative expansion.
 We find that in fact $\Delta=\Theta(\epsilon^{-1})$ is sufficient for the error to be within $\epsilon$.

 The key aspect of developing the gadget is that given $\mathcal{H}=\Delta|1\rangle\langle{1}|_w$, we need to determine a perturbation $V$ to perturb the low energy subspace such that the low energy subspace of the gadget Hamiltonian $\mathcal{\tilde{H}}=\mathcal{H}+V$ approximates the spectrum of the entire operator $\mathcal{H}_\text{targ}\otimes|0\rangle\langle{0}|_w$ up to error $\epsilon$.
 Here we will define $V$ and work backwards to show that it satisfies Theorem \ref{th:perturbation}.
 We let